webobook/virtual-tours-web-api/README.md

 ## Introduction

 Looking for a quick and easy way to integrate virtual tours and immersive virtual reality into your website or blog?
-Use the EvoVR API provided by WeboBook.
+Use the EvoVR Web API provided by WeboBook.

 EevoVr is a tool for creating and visualizing virtual tours with immersive virtual reality, it can be integrated into any site or portal with multiple accounts via Web API.